futuresoup/docusaurus-3-upgrade/docs/level-1.md

 ## Fundamental Climate Knowledge

-:::info If you already know this
+:::note If you already know this
 Skip to:
 - [Solution Frameworks](#solution-frameworks)